How your dog can keep you fit

 As autumn ends and the thought of snow and frost creeps closer to reality, getting up and keeping fit can seem like the hardest thing in the world.

 For many, early morning jogs and evening walks can seem like an almost impossible task but dog owners across the country know that getting up early doesn’t have to be a chore.
 In fact, it can be a delight.
-One that keeps you and your pets both physically and mentally fit.
+One that keeps you and your bets both physically and mentally fit.

 Petplan explores the benefits that dog walking can offer to both you and your pet.